hosteedm/hosteedm/README.md

 - 👀 I'm interested in creating user-friendly and aesthetically pleasing websites for small businesses.
 - 🌱 I'm a self-taught full-stack engineer using Codecademy and Udemy as learning tools.
 - 🧠 I've learned PHP and WordPress Development through WP Rockstar and Udemy courses.
-- 🔴 I love Ruby on Rails, my new favorite framework, and I am working on some amazing web apps.
 - 👩‍💻 I regularly volunteer for 48in48.org building websites for not-for-profit organizations.
-- 💞️ I am the founder of Hostee Digital Media LLC and want to work on website development projects for small businesses.
+- 💞️ I am the founder of Hostee Digital Media LLC and want to work on website development projects and website management for small businesses.
 - ✅ My website is: https://hosteedigitalmedia.com/
 - 📫 Reach me via email: hello@hosteedigitalmedia.com